-Failure to perform all three components of the air brake check correctly will result in an automatic failure of the vehicle pre-trip inspection test.
+Failure to perform all three components of the air brake check correctly will result in an automatic failure of the vehicle inspection test.
 Air brake safety devices vary.
 However, this procedure is designed to see that any safety device operates correctly as air pressure drops from normal to a low air condition.
-Not all valves will pop out, but an audible discharge of air should be recognizable.
 For safety purposes, in areas where an incline is present, you will use wheel chocks during the air brake check.
 The proper procedures for inspecting the air brake system are as follows:

-- With the air pressure built up, shut off the engine, chock your wheels, if necessary, release the tractor protection valve (combination vehicle) and fully apply the foot brake and hold it for one minute after stabilization of the air gauge.
-Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle) and listen for air leaks. - Turn the ignition switch back on for power without re-starting the engine by turning the key to the "on" or "battery charge" position.
-Begin fanning off the air pressure by rapidly applying and releasing the foot brake.
-Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 60 psi or level specified by manufacturer. - Continue to fan off the air pressure.
-At approximately 40 psi on a tractor-trailer combination vehicle, (or level specified by the manufacture) the tractor protection valve and parking brake valve should close (pop out).
+Shut off the engine, chock your wheels, if necessary, release the tractor protection valve and parking brake (push in), fully apply the foot brake and hold it for one minute.
+Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).

+- Turn electrical power on and begin fanning off the air pressure by rapidly applying and releasing the foot brake.
+Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 60 psi. - Continue to fan off the air pressure.
+At approximately 40 psi on a tractor-trailer combination vehicle, the tractor protection valve and parking brake valve should close (pop out).
 On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out).